johnandrea/dna-multi-match/README.md

 --smallest-match=value

 At least one of the testers must have a DNA match value (in cM) for the program to run.
-Default is 866.
+Default is 866 which is the average value for a 1st cousin match.

 --show-each